 And giants?
 Strong’s say that word can properly be translated as a bully or a tyrant.
 (It is derived from the verb “fall” in a way that means “feller”, one who cause another to fall.)
 Tyrants do not ask consent when they take what they want.

 It sketches a picture of the violent ruling the earth, and the particular wickedness that is mentioned is raping women.
 After that, the Noah story starts: This is why God wanted to destroy the earth with a flood.

 It has parallels with the Sodom and Gomorrah story, where a story of men apparently wanting to rape (Genesis 19) is also told right before the destruction, in Sodom’s case by a fire.

 Does this show that God, right from the beginning – in societies which were not influenced by anything like modern feminism – hated tyranny in general, and forcing another person sexually in particular?
 Rape is the sin, I believe, which God used as the reason when He destroyed.
 If so, it is understandable that the real meaning of this story would become obscured to mostly male Bible commentators for centuries.

 1See the Despot interpretation as the second one here.
 For other possible interpretations of the passage, note al 3 ideas on the same page.
 The page favours the idea that it was angels sleeping with humans, but there are several reasons why I disagree.

-The idea that this passage is about despots is something I learned from other writers, but to connect it with rape, and the rape scenario in Genesis 19, is my insight.
+The idea that this passage is about despots is something I learned from other writers, but to connect it with rape, and the rape scene in Genesis 19, is my insight.